Antwi-tech/Tech4girls_Backend-/Flask_CRUD_API /README.md

 - Used to update the entire data that exists in the serever

 #### PATCH
-- This is used to make a specific/partial update to a body
+- This is used to make a specific update to a body

 #### DELETE
 - Used to delete data from the server